GodotSteam/GodotSteam/README.md

 Current Build
 ----------
-You can download pre-compiled versions _(currently v3.1.0)_ of this repo here: https://github.com/Gramps/GodotSteam/releases
+You can download pre-compiled versions _(currently v3.2.0)_ of this repo here: https://github.com/Gramps/GodotSteam/releases

-**Version 3.1.0 Changes**
+**Version 3.2.0 Changes**
-- Added: all remaining User Stats functions
+- Added: all remaining UGC functions and callbacks
-- Added: missing User Stats constants, mostly leaderboard stuff
-- Added: missing default return values in some functions
+- Added: all new Remote Play functions and callbacks
-- Changed: getAchievementAndUnlockTime to return actual data
-- Changed: user_achievement_icon_fetched callback to return icon data for parsing in-game
-- Changed: value in D_METHOD for setLeaderboardDetailsMax to match function
-- Changed: getDownloadedLeaderboardEntry to use handle correctly
-- Fixed: delete used memory in getInstalledDepots

 Known Issues
 ----------